gocardless/anony/README.md

   * `status` - If the model was `destroyed`, `overwritten`, `skipped` or the operation `failed`
   * `fields` - In the event the model was `overwritten`, the fields that were updated (excludes timestamps)
   * `error` - In the event the anonymisation `failed`, then the associated error.
 Note only rescues the following errors: `ActiveRecord::RecordNotSaved`, `ActiveRecord::RecordNotDestroyed`.
 Anything else is thrown.
+  * `record` - The model instance that was anonymised to produce this result.

 For convenience, the result object can also be queried with `destroyed?`, `overwritten?`, `skipped?` and `failed?`, so that it can be directly interrogated or used in a `switch case` with the `status` property.